rekognize/openai-assistants-static-wrapper/README.md

 - Display conversation threads
 - Submit questions and receive responses
 - Upload files to be associated with a thread
-- Download conversation history as a DOCX file
+- Download conversation history as a DOCX or a markdown file

 ## Usage